Womanism: Africana womanism (1995)

 Clenora Hudson-Weems is credited with coining the term Africana womanism.
 In 1995, the publication of her book, Africana Womanism: Reclaiming Ourselves sent shock waves through the Black nationalism community and established her as an independent thinker.
 Hudson-Weems rejects feminism as the theology of Africana women, that is to say women of the African diaspora, because it is philosophically rooted in Eurocentric ideals.
 Hudson-Weems identifies further differences between womanism and feminism being; womanism is "family-oriented" and focuses on race, class, and gender, while feminism is "female-oriented" and strictly focuses on biological sex-related issues women and girls face, globally.

 She further asserts that it is impossible to incorporate the cultural perspectives of African women into the feminism ideal due to the history of slavery and racism in America.
 Furthermore, Weems rejects feminism's characterization of the man as the enemy.
 She claims that this does not connect with Africana women as they do not see Africana men as the enemy.
 Instead the enemy is the oppressive force that subjugates the Africana man, woman, and child.
 She claims that feminism's masculine-feminine binary comes from a lack of additional hardship placed on women by their circumstances (i.e. race and socio-economic) as feminism was founded to appeal to upper-class white women.

 She also distances the Africana woman from Black feminism by demarcating the latter as distinctly African-American which is in turn distinctly Western.
 She also critiques Black feminism as a subset of feminism needing the validation of white feminists for their voices to be heard.
 She claims that feminism will never truly accept Black feminists, but instead relegate them to the fringes of the feminist movement.

 She ultimately claims that the matriarchs of the Black feminist movement will never be put into the same conversation as the matriarchs of the feminist movement.
 A large part of her work mirrors separatist Black Nationalist discourse, because of the focus on the collective rather than the individual as the forefront of her ideology.
-Hudson-Weems refutes Africana womanism as an addendum to feminism, and asserts that her ideology differs from Black feminism and Walker's womanism.
+Hudson-Weems refutes Africana womanism as an addendum to feminism, and asserts that her ideology differs from Black feminism and Alice Walker's womanism.